sfepy/sfepy/doc/tutorial.rst

     #! ---------
     #!
 One field can be used to generate discrete degrees of freedom (DOFs) of
     #! several variables.
 Here the unknown variable (the temperature) is called
-    #! 't', it's asssociated DOF name is 't.0' --- this will be referred to
+    #! 't', it's associated DOF name is 't.0' --- this will be referred to
     #! in the Dirichlet boundary section (ebc).
 The corresponding test variable of
     #! the weak formulation is called 's'.
 Notice that the 'dual' item of a test
     #! variable must specify the unknown it corresponds to.